 However, it’s important to note that whether they choose to sue or not often depends on multiple factors, including the size of the debt, the likelihood of successful repayment, and the statute of limitations, which varies from state to state.

 Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If a debt collector is harassing you, you may want to consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with Hoosier Accounts Service

-- It is a violation of federal law for Hoosier Accounts Service to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Hoosier Accounts Service to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.